254Co/BrokerSync/Development.md

 #### Frontend

-- **Framework**: React (JavaScript) for building interactive user interfaces.
+- **Framework**: Apache Wicket (Java) for building component-based web applications.
-- **Styling**: CSS3 with a preprocessor like SASS or LESS, and a component library like Material-UI or Bootstrap.
+- **Styling**: CSS3 with a preprocessor like SASS or LESS, and integration with Wicket's built-in CSS support for styling components.
-- **State Management**: Redux or Context API for managing application state.
+- **State Management**: Wicket's built-in component and model system for managing state across pages and components.
-- **Testing**: Jest and React Testing Library for unit testing.
+- **Testing**: WicketTester for unit testing Wicket components and pages.

 #### Backend